Poland plans to bolster military amid threats from Belarus, Russia | DW | 26.10.2021

 Both Kaczynski and Polish Defense Minister Mariusz Blaszczak jointly presented the defense proposal.

-Its understood that military equipment produced in the US would be purchased along with some weapons produced closer to home.
+Kaczynski said the plan entails purchasing military equipment produced in the US and elsewhere in the EU.

-The boost in troop numbers would not require a return to compulsory national service.
+The boost in troop numbers would not require a return to compulsory national service, the officials said.

-The funding model would be similar to that used to mitigate the economic consequences of the global pandemic.

-Blaszczak said that an Armed Forces Support Fund would be started with funding coming by way of government secured-bonds.
+Blaszczak said that an Armed Forces Support Fund would be started to support the plan, with funding coming by way of government secured-bonds.

-While no exact figures were given, funding would work out to be significantly more than the 2% of gross domestic product, which is the benchmark for defense spending by Nato member states.
+While no exact figures were given, officials said funding would work out to be significantly more than the 2% of gross domestic product, which is the benchmark for defense spending by NATO member states.

-The proposed bill would still need to be signed off by parliament and the country's president.
+The proposed bill stills need to be signed off by parliament and the country's president.